-‘Every case is different’, says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan
+‘Every case is different,’ says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan

 The Supreme Court adjourned the matter till next week.

-The Supreme Court had granted interim bail to Goswami, who was arrested in a 2018 abetment to suicide case by Maharashtra Police.
-During the hearing, Justice DY Chandrachud had expressed its displeasure with the Bombay High Court, saying that constitutional courts have the duty to intervene when personal liberty is at stake.
+The Supreme Court had granted interim bail to Arnab Goswami, who was arrested in a 2018 abetment to suicide case by the Maharashtra Police.
+During the hearing, Justice DY Chandrachud had expressed his displeasure with the Bombay High Court, saying that constitutional courts have the duty to intervene when personal liberty is at stake.
 On November 27, the court had then explained its decision to hear Goswami’s case on priority, noting that criminal law should not become “a tool for selective harassment of citizens”.

-‘Shocking findings against Kappan’: UP government to SC
+‘Shocking findings against Kappan’: UP government

 During Wednesday’s hearing on Kappan’s release, the Uttar Pradesh government told the Supreme Court that “shocking findings” have emerged in the investigation so far against the journalist.